 Making History

-Despite the abrupt change in lead actor, the new Doctor Who series' second season continued in much the same vein as the first.
+Despite the abrupt change of lead actor, the second season of Doctor Who's revival lived up to the unexpected success of the first.
 A milestone was reached in its final story, Army Of Ghosts / Doomsday, which brought the Daleks and the Cybermen into conflict with one another for the first time in the programme's history.
+But this adventure also saw the departure of popular companion Rose Tyler, once again raising questions about the extent to which viewers would stick with a show which had undergone such extensive changes to its main cast.

 The Story